 - Use decorative craft items, such as grass, leaves, moss, flowers, seashells, and rocks to decorate interiors as well as outdoors of the fairy house exquisitely.

 - Sprinkle fairy dust or glitter to make the fairy house more adorable.

 - You can also create a fairy’s bed, place fake fur on the little bed, and ruffle it, so it looks like a little fairy has been sleeping there.

 - Use low-temperature wood glue to stick all necessary decorative items in the fairy garden.
 Keep the glue close-by so no one walks on it.

 - You can create a little swing for the fairy using the twine and tying twine to the twigs of wood.

-- Once you complete making the fairy house, then you can move it in a perfect spot.
+- Once you complete making the fairy house, then you can move it to a perfect spot.
 You can place it in the yard, beside a bush, under the porch, any other environment with which your creation can blend wonderfully.